kyra-ohare/car-migo/README.md

 ### pgAdmin
 This is the chosen database client.
-To interact with it, go to <a href="http://localhost:8000/" target="_blank">http://localhost:8000/</a> from your browser to open the pgAdmin 4 UI and enter:
+To interact with it, go to http://localhost:8000/ from your browser to open the pgAdmin 4 UI and enter:
 - Email = `admin@car-migo.com`
 - Password = `password`